freeCodeCamp/freeCodeCamp/guide/english/java/generics/index.md

 ## Type Erasure in Java Generics

-One of the downsides to introducing generics in Java 1.5 was how to ensure backward compatibility (ie) to make sure existing programs continue to work and all existing libraries must be able to use generic types.
+One of the downsides to introducing generics in Java 1.5 was ensuring backward compatibility, to make sure existing programs continue to work and all existing libraries would still be able to use generic types.

-Erasure, literally means that the type information which is present in the source code is erased from the compiled bytecode.
+Erasure literally means that the type information which is present in the source code is erased from the compiled bytecode.

 ```java
 import java.util.ArrayList;